-This post specifically goes out to all those couples who struggle with the decision to either stay at home with children and continue their working careers.
-There is a tradeoff which is made harder by the fact that not all of the pros and cons of either decision can be measured in dollars and cents.
+This post specifically goes out to all those couples who struggle with the decision to either stay at home with children or continue their working careers.
+There is a tradeoff which is made harder by the fact that not all the pros and cons of either decision can be measured in dollars and cents.

 My wife and I have been fortunate in that during the beginning years of our four kids’ lives; we had a great family support structure who helped to care for our kids.
 While our situation has changed over the years, we have always wrestled with the decision as to whether one of us should stay home or not.